 As a child, discipline for me and my friends usually involved fear based tactics like yelling and spanking.
 How times have changed!

-I have had it pretty easy so far with my two elementary school aged children and my partner Shawn’s older two.
-They all have their moments but they are generally well behaved, courteous and polite.
-Rule number one for us as parents in a blended family is to avoid disciplining each other’s children (a topic for another post, coming soon :).
+I have had it pretty easy so far with my two elementary school aged children and my partner’s older two.
+Everyone has their moments (including me) but they are generally well behaved, courteous and polite.
+Rule number one for us as parents in a blended family is to avoid disciplining each other’s children (a topic for another post, stay tuned :).

-Below are three principles for disciplining children, preschool age and as they get older.
+Below are three tips for disciplining children, preschool age and as they get older, but also helpful for toddlers.

 1. Learn from other parents and take to heart the advice of experts

 We all know it takes a village.
-There’s nothing more helpful (and therapeutic) than chatting with girlfriends (over a glass of wine) about their parenting experiences and effective discipline techniques.
+There’s nothing more helpful (and therapeutic) than chatting with girlfriends about their parenting experiences and effective discipline techniques.
 As for things like raising our voices, losing our cool, cursing like sailors… it happens, we’re not perfect, simply doing our best.
 Besides, there are times when you just need to get your child’s attention!
 That said, trying to set a good example matters: admit when you’re wrong, apologize and move on.

 2. Communication is key

-Obviously you can’t prevent every issue but it’s worth avoiding pitfalls where you can.
+Obviously asking for a unicorn bubble for space won’t prevent every issue but it’s worth avoiding pitfalls where you can.
 Both family discussions and one-on-one check-ins with each child can be helpful to gage how everyone is feeling.
 It’s not a bad idea for each family member to have periodic appointments with a registered psychologist as well.

 Keeping lines of communication open may get more difficult as children get older, especially as you get into the teenage years.
 This is where journalling and a trusted psychologist can be helpful.